hphelion/documentation/commercial/GA1/commerical.services-object-overview.md

 Objects have a size limit of 5 GB.
 However, objects larger than 5 GB can be segmented and then concatenated together so that you can upload 5 GB segments and download a single concatenated object of any size.
 You can work with the segments and manifests directly with API requests.

 HP Helion OpenStack Object Operation service will have swift cluster as a part of cloud creation.
-It allows to scale-out swift to store end cloud user data and also to protect from no single point of failure policy.
+It allows to scale-out swift to store end cloud user data and also to protect from 'no single point of failure policy'.

 ##Purpose of Swift